Peter Grünberg: Life and career

 Grünberg was born in Plzeň, Czechoslovakia, which at the time was known as Pilsen in the German-occupied Protectorate of Bohemia and Moravia (now the Czech Republic) to the Sudeten German family of Anna and Feodor A. Grünberg.
 They first lived in Dýšina to the east of Plzeň.
 Grünberg was a Catholic.

 After the war, the family was interned; the parents were brought to a camp.
 His father, a Russia-born engineer who since 1928 had worked for Škoda, died on 27 November 1945 in Czech imprisonment and is buried in a mass grave in Plzeň which is also inscribed with Grünberg Theodor † 27.
 November 1945.
 His mother Anna (who died in 2002 aged 100) had to work in agriculture and stayed with her parents in the Petermann house in Untersekerschan (Dolní Sekyřany), where her children (Peter's sister was born in 1937) were brought later.
 The remaining Grünberg family, like almost all Germans, was expelled from Czechoslovakia in 1946.
 Seven-year-old Peter came to Lauterbach, Hesse where he attended gymnasium.

 Grünberg received his intermediate diploma in 1962 from the Johann Wolfgang Goethe University in Frankfurt.
-He then attended the Technische Universität Darmstadt, where he received his BSc diploma in physics in 1966 and his Ph.D. in 1969.
+He then attended the Technische Universität Darmstadt, where he received his diploma in physics in 1966 and his doctorate in 1969.
 While there, he met and married his wife, Helma Prauser, who became a schoolteacher.
 From 1969 to 1972, he did postdoctoral work at Carleton University in Ottawa, Canada.
 He later joined the Institute for Solid State Physics at Forschungszentrum Jülich, Jülich, Germany, where he became a leading researcher in the field of thin film and multilayer magnetism until his retirement in 2004.

 In 1984–1985 he served as visiting scientist at Argonne National Laboratories, Lemont, Illinois, USA.
 From 1984 to 1992 he had Habilitation process and was a lecturer (Junior Professor), and since 1992 till 2004 a Tenured Professor (ausserplanmässiger Professor) at the University of Cologne, Germany.
 He was also a visiting professor at the Tohoku University at Sendai-shi, Miyagi-ken, Japan from 1998 till 2004.

 In 2007, Grünberg was awarded Honorary Doctorate from the RWTH Aachen University, Aachen, Germany, in 2008 Honorary Doctorate from the Saarland University, and from Gebze Institute of Technology, and in 2009 from the University of Athens.